Prophetic Algorithms

 Neural Scrambling

-Deliberate introduction of noise into neural patterns, disrupting the input data that algorithms depend on.
+Deliberate introduction of non-patterns into thought processes, disrupting the input data algorithms depend on.

 Identity Multiplexing

-Maintaining multiple simultaneous identity frameworks, making it impossible for algorithms to lock onto a single trajectory.
+Maintaining genuinely contradictory self-concepts simultaneously, making it impossible to lock onto a single trajectory.

 Experience Jamming